dondodano/remisapp/README.md

 <h1 align="center">SPAMAST - Research and Extension Management Information
 System (REMIS)</h1>
-<p align="center">This laravel system will help the REMIS Coordinator at Government state college in managing documents.</p>
+<p align="center">This laravel system will help the REMIS Coordinator in University and State College in managing Research and Extension related documents.</p>

 ## About REMIS